draeger-lab/refinegems/README.md

 ### CarveMe polishing ###
 polish_carveme: FALSE
-polish_path: '../Nextcloud/master_thesis/models/Cstr_17_clean.xml' # path where to save polished model
+polish_path: '../Nextcloud/master_thesis/models/Cstr_17_genes.xml' # path where to save the polished model
+entrez_email: 'famke.baeuerle@student.uni-tuebingen.de'

 ### Charge correction ###
 charge_corr: FALSE
-charge_path: '../Nextcloud/master_thesis/models/Cstr_17_char.xml'
+charge_path: '../Nextcloud/master_thesis/models/Cstr_16_charges.xml'

 Settings for scripts that investigate the model: > These are only necessary if none of the scripts to manipulate the model are used.

 # Path to database which contains metabolites present in different media
-media_db: 'media/media_db.csv'
+media_db: 'data/media_db.csv'

 # media to simulate growth from, available: SNM, LB, M9, SMM, CGXII, RPMI
-media: ['SNM3', 'LB', 'M9', 'SMM', 'CGXII', 'RPMI']
+media: ['SNM3', 'LB', 'M9']

 # determine whether the memote score should be calculated, default: FALSE
 memote: FALSE